MultiSafepay/docs/content/payments/methods/prepaid-cards/edenred/_index.md

     - /payments/methods/prepaid-cards/edenred/
 ---

-Edenred lets employers provide their employees with a prepaid card loaded with Edenred vouchers:
+Edenred lets employers provide their employees with a prepaid card loaded with Edenred vouchers.

-- Ticket Restaurant
-- Ticket EcoCheques
-- Ticket Compliments
-- Ticket Sport & Culture